 How to achieve your financial goals while paying for a wedding

-As all Clever Girls know, having a budget is key to reaching your financial goals.
+Having a budget is key to reaching your financial goals.
 Before you subscribe to bridal magazines, schedule venue tours, or book a dress shopping appointment, know what you can spend before you spend it.
-Just because the median cost of a wedding is $28,000 doesn't mean you have to spend that much.

 Here are a few tips to help you stay focused on your goals while paying for a wedding: